eduardz1/CUDA-Path-Tracer/report/report.typ

   // Give a brief overview of the overall algorithm (what is the algorithm you are parallelizing?).
 Identify where parallelism can be introduced to the algorithm.
 Discuss the code executed by the master and the slaves.
 Discuss how the master and slaves communicate and why they communicate.
 Provide figures and equations to support your explanations.
 There should be no results in this section.
 After reading this section, we should have a complete understanding of how you solved the problem without having to read your code for further details.
 At the same time, there should be little to no code in your report.

   The code we are parallelizing is that of a path tracer.
 This algorithm has the advantage of being embarrassingly parallel due to its nature.
 Each pixel is sampled $N$ times and each sample is independent of the other.

+  The algorithm can be visualized as a map-reduce operation, where each ray is mapped to a color and then the group of rays corresponding to each pixel is reduced to a single color.

+  == Rendering

   The rendering of an image in our path tracer can be summarized in the following pseudocode:

   #figure(
     kind: "algorithm",